LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Main Results

-\textbf{Overall and comparative performance.} Large proprietary models such as GPT-4o and Gemini-2.5-flash achieve strong performance across most benchmarks, with overall accuracy of 66.6 and 67.4, respectively, establishing a strong upper bound for multilingual multimodal reasoning.
-Among open-source models, Qwen2.5-VL-7B, InternVL3.5-8B, and our proposed LaV-CoT variants deliver competitive performance, achieving overall scores of 64.4, 64.9 and 67.5, respectively.
-Notably, LaV-CoT (SFT + GRPO) surpasses all open-source baselines: on MMMB and Multilingual MMBench it performs strongly across most languages except for slightly lower scores on PT and RU, while on MTVQA it achieves particularly high accuracy for AR and KO.
+Large proprietary models such as GPT-4o and Gemini-2.5-flash achieve strong performance across most benchmarks, with overall accuracy of 66.6\% and 67.4\%, respectively, establishing a strong upper bound for multilingual multimodal reasoning.
+Among open-source models, Qwen2.5-VL-7B, InternVL3.5-8B, and our proposed LaV-CoT variants deliver competitive performance, achieving overall scores of 64.4\%, 64.9\% and 67.5\%, respectively.
+Notably, LaV-CoT (SFT + GRPO) outperforms all baselines on average across MMMB, Multilingual MMBench, and MTVQA.